|Trail Features:||Waterfalls, Old Growth Forest|

 With Laurel Falls only a little over a mile from the road, this trail is one of the most popular destinations in the park.
 Finding parking during peak season can be a problem.
 If you're looking to avoid the crowds, your best bet is to begin your hike early in the morning, during the early evening, on a weekday, or during the off-season.

-In just over 1.1 miles, and a climb of about 315 feet, you'll arrive at the 60-foot falls.
+In just over 1.1 miles, and a climb of about 315 feet, hikers will arrive at the 60-foot falls.
 If you've never had the opportunity to see this beautiful waterfall you'll immediately discover why this trail is so popular.

 After leaving the pavement, and the crowds, the trail ascends through a canopy of rhododendron for the next half-mile or so.
 As you walk through this section of trail the hum of Laurel Branch Creek can be heard cascading down the valley on your right.
 From time to time you'll have some decent views of the mountains to the south.
 Further up the trail you'll be able to catch a glimpse of Mount LeConte towards the southeast.
 Most of these views, however, will be obstructed once the summer foliage arrives.

 The trail above Laurel Falls passes through an old growth forest.
-If you look closely you'll notice some very large trees along the way.
+If you look closely you'll notice some very large trees along this section of the trail.

 At 2.8 miles the Little Greenbrier Trail spurs off to the left.
-Hikers should continue going straight at this junction to reach Cove Mountain.
+Hikers should continue going straight at this junction to reach the summit of Cove Mountain.

 At 3.7 miles the Laurel Falls Trail dead ends into the Cove Mountain Trail.
-Hikers should go left here for another tenth-of-a-mile to reach the old fire tower and the summit of Cove Mountain.
-The 60-foot tower, built in 1935 and one of only four towers remaining in the Park, is no longer used for monitoring forest fire threats.
+Hikers should turn left here and walk for another tenth-of-a-mile to reach the old fire tower and the summit of Cove Mountain.
+The 60-foot tower, built in 1935 and one of only four towers remaining in Great Smoky Mountains National Park, is no longer used for monitoring forest fire threats.
 Instead, the National Park Service has transformed it into an air quality monitoring station.
 Hikers, unfortunately, aren't allowed access to the tower.